-- Nominations are made using the Francis Ormond and Ralph McIntosh Medals nomination form (PDF 94KB)
+2..
+Are made using the Francis Ormond and Ralph McIntosh Medals nomination form (PDF 947kb).

-- Nominations and supporting materials are sent to the University Secretary via email at email@example.com
+4. Are sent to the University Secretary via email at email@example.com along with supporting materials.

-- Nominations are considered by a committee comprising three former award recipients
+5. Are assessed by a committee of three former award recipients.

 - Nominations are considered by the Francis Ormond Medal Selection Committee within two weeks of the close of the nomination period